What you need to know about

 be disposed of in a lined landfill, not an incinerator.

-trash goes to a lined landfill, call the Franklin County Solid Waste District
+For disposal options in Franklin County, Massachusetts, call the Franklin County (Massachusetts) Solid Waste District

 at 413-772-2438 or e-mail at firstname.lastname@example.org.